 The Typical First Prenatal Appointment Goes Something Like This…

 If you are already 100% comfortable with your OB/GYN, your visits will continue.
-If you aren’t, or you are on the lookout for the right person to assist you during your pregnancy, labor and delivery – these first prenatal care visit should be considered “interviews” for your healthcare provider.
-For example, if a natural labor and delivery is important to you, you will want to look further into your healthcare provider’s rates of interventions and C-sections and see if their philosophies regarding pregnancy and birth align with yours.
+If you aren’t, or you are on the lookout for the right person to assist you during your pregnancy, labor, and delivery – these first prenatal care visit should be considered “interviews” for your healthcare provider.
+For example, if natural labor and delivery are important to you, you will want to look further into your healthcare provider’s rates of interventions and C-sections and see if their philosophies regarding pregnancy and birth align with yours.

 Here are some of the things you can expect when you go in for your first visit:

 Tests.
 You will be asked to supply a urine sample and a blood sample.
 In addition to confirming your pregnancy, we want to verify all sorts of things regarding your health.
 These include:

 - Blood counts

 - Screens for various disease antigens and genetically linked medical conditions